-Pre-Marital Medical Certificates are no longer required effective 1/28/2005.
+Pre-Marital Medical Certificates are no longer required, effective January 28, 2005.

 Intentions of Marriage

 The process of filing your intentions to be married takes about 20 minutes, so please plan accordingly.
 Appointments with the Town Clerk's Office are not necessary, but we ask that you arrive no later than 4 pm (6:30 pm on Tuesday) to allow ample time for completion of your application.
 The two parties to the marriage will be asked to complete and sign under oath a Notice of Intention of Marriage.
 Among other details in the Intention of Marriage, information that is essential to completing this form includes your social security number, your place of birth and your mother's maiden name.
 Blood tests are no longer required in the Commonwealth of Massachusetts.
-Massachusetts does however require a mandatory three (3) day waiting period from the time the intention is filed before a license can be issued; Saturdays, Sundays and holidays are included in the three days.
-For example, if you apply on a Friday, your license will be issued on or after Monday.
-A waiver from this period may be obtained from the courts.
+Massachusetts does however require a mandatory three-day waiting period from the time the intention is filed before a license can be issued; Saturdays, Sundays and holidays are included in the three days.
+For example, if you apply on a Friday, your license will be issued on or after Monday. ***If picking up on Monday, licenses will be ready after 10 am*** A waiver from this period may be obtained from the courts.
 All marriage licenses must be picked up in person at the Town Clerk's office.

 Exceptions to both parties appearing in person exist due to special circumstances: If a person is in the military, intentions may be filed by either party, providing one is a Massachusetts resident.
 If a person is incarcerated in a state or a county house of correction facility, hospitalized or otherwise unable to come to town hall due to medical reasons attested to by a physician, intentions may be filed by either party.

-After the three (3) day waiting period, one of the parties to the marriage may pick up the license from the Town Clerk’s Office.
-It is important that it is checked for spelling, typos, etc. at this stage as we charge $5.00 per occurance for any amendments done after the license is picked up!
-A marriage license must be used for a ceremony in Massachusetts within sixty (60) days from the date of filing the Intention of Marriage.
+After the three-day waiting period, one of the parties to the marriage may pick up the license from the Town Clerk's Office.
+It is important that it is checked for spelling, typos, etc. at this stage as we charge $5 per occurrence for any amendments done after the license is picked up!
+A marriage license must be used for a ceremony in Massachusetts within sixty days from the date of filing the Intention of Marriage.
 The solemnizer (member of the clergy, Justice of the Peace, etc.) who performs the ceremony must sign the license after the ceremony and return it to the Town Clerk's Office.
 If the solemnizer is a "One Day Solemnizer", the original certificate must also be submitted to the Town Clerk's Office with the completed marriage intention.
-Please read the One-Day Solemnizer Information Sheet attached below for further details on the process to avoid delays in processing your record.
+Please read the One-Day Solemnizer Information Sheet (PDF) for further details on the process to avoid delays in processing your record.
 Once the license has been completed and returned, certified copies will be available the next business day, and it will be filed with the State Registry of Vital Records and will be on file in the Town Clerk's office where it was issued.

 Marriage Certificate Request

-If you need immediate access to your marriage record, the Registry of Vital Records can provide you with a certified copy if you order on-line and pay an additional fee.
-The Registry of Vital Records office can also provide in-person service at 150 Mt.
-Vernon Street, Dorchester, MA, 02125.
+If you need immediate access to your marriage record, the Registry of Vital Records can provide you with a certified copy if you order online and pay an additional fee.
+The Registry of Vital Records office can also provide in-person service at:

 Changing Your Name